Code

 ^

-/Users/jinchaoduan/Documents/Project/Tech blog/posts/r_code_optimization/test.R:3:1: style: [object_name_linter] Variable and function name style should match snake_case or symbols.
+/Users/jinchaoduan/Documents/Project/Tech-blog/posts/r_code_optimization/test.R:3:1: style: [object_name_linter] Variable and function name style should match snake_case or symbols.

 Good <- 1